 While it certainly sucked to give up, it also gave me the opportunity to do what I had been wanting to do since around 2011, which was to properly learn how to code.

 Coding had actually been my hobby the last couple of years, as I had taken courses on evenings, weekends and vacations, so I knew a little bit of programming, but I still considered myself non-technical, and far away from any professional level.
 The courses that got me started was Udacity’s Intro to Computer Science and Coding for Entrepreneurs on Udemy.
 They’re both great, even though I didn’t finish any of them.

 Anyway, continuing learning on my own online wasn’t an option.
-I wanted an intensive in-person course in order to become a professional as soon as possible.
+I wanted an intensive in-person course, as I knew that would increase my chances of being able to pull the transition off.
+I wanted an environment where I could spend 100% of my time coding alongside others.
 So I dug through all coding bootcamps I could find and applied to the following: